Cesária Évora: Legacy

-After achieving global popularity, Évora saw herself as telling the story of the oft-forgotten Cape Verde to the world.
+After achieving global popularity, Évora saw her role as sharing the story of the oft-forgotten Cape Verde to the world.
 At the height of her fame, Évora was the world's most well known performer of morna.
 Lusophone studies professor Fernando Arenas described Évora in 2011 as the most well known Cape Verdean globally. Évora played a significant role in increasing the global profile of Cape Verde and its music.
 Her influence is especially prominent in regard to Cape Verdean diaspora musicians, who often seek to emulate her music.

 Évora is also an influence for music artists with no connection to Cape Verde: the American singer Madonna developed an interest in Portuguese and Cape Verdean music after meeting her, which influenced Madonna's studio album "Madame X" (2019) and the subsequent Madame X Tour.
 The Brazilian singer Caetano Veloso has cited her as an inspiration.
 Belgian musician Stromae admired Évora and released the song "Ave Cesaria" in her honor in 2014.

 Évora's image has been featured on Cape Verdean postage stamps and on 2000 Escudos banknotes.
-Cesária Évora Airport in Mindelo was named after her in 2012, and the airport's entrance features a 3 m tall statue of her by Domingos Luisa.
+Cesária Évora Airport in Mindelo was named after her in 2012, and the airport's entrance features a 3 m tall statue of her made by Domingos Luisa.